-Let's take a look at how to set up this integration.
+Let's take a look at how to set up Custom Objects.

 For each object type that is enabled for call logging, you'll also indicate an object field, using the 'Label' selection, that uniquely identifies the records belonging to that object type.
 Information in this field is what Reps see for selecting any specific record to log a call.

 Indicate related objects that Reps can use to associate their calls.
 Both standard and custom objects are supported for logging calls against related objects.

 For example, if you wish to associate your calls to Salesforce cases or Salesforce opportunities, here is the place in which you'd need to indicate that.